2021 update on Lungarotti

 Sagrantino – Umbria’s unique red

 25 Anni, Montefalco Sagrantino DOCG, 2010 – this famous wine comes from older vines, 25-30-year-olds, and so sits above the estate wine, Collepiano, Montefalco Sagrantino DOCG.
-It was created to celebrate the 25th year of the estate but the name has been retained for this flagship product.
+It was created to celebrate the 25th year of the estate but the name has been retained for this flagship product, in many ways one of the most important of the wines of Umbria.
 Dense, dark berried fruit, smoke and tar on a complex, powerful nose.
 The texture is fascinating due to Caprai’s way of dealing with the mega-tannins of the variety: two years in new French barriques.
-The result is a wine which in its youth shows a big contrast between the sweet notes of new oak, a smooth layer in the mouth, followed by a substantial ring of firm tannins, a structure that is designed to age for some decades.
+The result is a wine that in its youth shows a big contrast between the sweet notes of new oak, a smooth layer in the mouth, followed by a substantial ring of firm tannins, a structure that is designed to age for some decades.
 The wine shows its quality with a long, blackberry finish alongside that big structure.
-Definitely one to drink from 10 years on.
+Definitely, one to drink from 10 years on.
 A friend shared a bottle of 1990 with me in 2015 and it was beautifully evolved with the structural elements now knit together in a fine, powerful unity.
 This is definitely one of Italy’s great wines for ageing.

 Il Domenico, Montefalco Sagrantino DOCG, Adanti, 2006 – the Adanti family tackle the challenge of Sagrantino in a different way, with long ageing (three years) in traditional large casks and by late release.
 The current vintage of their estate Sagrantino in 2008 and this cru, named after Donatella’s father, is two years older than, so is being sold nine years after harvest.
 The grapes come from the vineyards with poor, sandy soils.
 The wine has all the rustic, brambly fruit you expect in this variety but this is taut and dense but with real finesse too.
 Highly recommended.